Team

 Sarah Hunt, Program Director

-Sarah has Midwestern roots, a music background and a limitless love for making and sharing food.
+Sarah (she/her) has Midwestern roots, a music background and a limitless love for making and sharing food.
 She spent the first part of her career at a member-owned financial services organization in roles including operations, organizational effectiveness and new business development.
-Sarah worked on an organic vegetable farm before joining Climate Land Leaders, where she builds infrastructure, supports fundraising and partnerships, co-leads federal policy advocacy and connects with cohort members to tell their stories.
+Sarah worked on an organic vegetable farm before joining Climate Land Leaders, where she supports programming, co-leads federal policy advocacy and connects with land stewards to share their stories.

 Says Sarah: “It’s deeply energizing to work alongside such engaged and open-minded land stewards who are implementing multi-year, multi-generation changes to mitigate the effects of climate change and build resilience in their communities.”